Multimodal Transportation with Ridesharing of Personal Vehicles: Numerical experiments

 Another major component of the experiment is to measure the computational time of the algorithms, which is highly affected by the base match reduction configurations.
 By reducing more matches, we are able to improve the running time of AnyImp and BestImp significantly, but sacrifice performance slightly.
 We tested 12 different Configs: \begin{itemize}[leftmargin=*] \itemsep{0em} \begin{footnotesize} \item \textit{Small1} (20\%,300,10), \textit{Small2} (20\%,600,10), \textit{Small3} (20\%,300,20), \textit{Small4-10} (20\%,600,20). \item \textit{Medium1} (30\%,300,10), \textit{Medium2} (30\%,600,10), \textit{Medium3} (30\%,300,20), \textit{Medium4-10} (30\%,600,20). \item\textit{Large1} (40\%,300,10), \textit{Large2} (40\%,600,10), \textit{Large3-10} (40\%,300,20), and \textit{Large4-10} (40\%,600,20). \end{footnotesize} \end{itemize} Configs with label ``-10'' have a 10-second limit to find an independent set improvement, and all other Configs have 20-second limit.
 Notice that all 12 Configs have the same sets of driver/rider trips and base match sets but generate different feasible match sets.
 The performance and running time results of all 12 Configs are depicted in Figures~\ref{fig-configurations-perf}~and~\ref{fig-configurations-time} respectively.
 The results are divided into peak and off-peak hours for each Config (averaging all intervals of peak hours and off-peak hours).
 The running time of ImpGreedy and Greedy are within seconds for all Configs as shown in Figure~\ref{fig-configurations-time}.
 On the other hand, it may not be practical to use AnyImp and BestImp for peak hours since they require around 15 minutes for most Configs.
 Since AnyImp and BestImp provide better performance than ImpGreedy/Greedy when each Config is compared side-by-side, one can use ImpGreedy/Greedy for peak hours and AnyImp/BestImp for off-peak hours so that it becomes practical.

-The increase in performance from Small1 to Small3 is much larger than that from Small1 to Small2 (same for Medium and Large), implying any parameter in a configuration should not be too small.
-The increase in performance from Large1 to Large4 is higher than that from Medium1 to Medium4 (similarly for Medium and Small).
-Therefore, it is more important to have a balanced configuration than a configuration emphasizes only one or two parameters.
+The increase in performance from Small1 to Small3 is much larger than that from Small1 to Small2 (same for Medium and Large), implying any parameter in a Config should not be too small.
+The increase in performance from Large1 to Large4 is higher than that from Medium1 to Medium4 (similarly for Small).
+Therefore, a balanced configuration is more important than a configuration emphasizes only one or two parameters.

 Because ImpGreedy does not create the independent set instance, it runs quicker than Greedy.
 More importantly, ImpGreedy uses less memory space than Greedy does.
 We tested ImpGreedy and Greedy with the following Configs: \textit{Huge1} (100\%,600,10), \textit{Huge2} (100\%,2500,20) and \textit{Huge3} (100\%,10000,30) (these Configs have the same sets of driver/rider trips and base match sets as those in the previous 12 Configs).
 The focus of these Configs is to see if Greedy can handle large number of feasible matches.
 The results are shown in Table~\ref{table-hugeConfig}.